Destiny Andersen's mother tells court of moment she learned daughter had been slain | CBC News

 Kelleter was initially charged with first-degree murder to which he pleaded not guilty.

-The makeshift courtroom at the Woodstock Baptist Church was full.
+The makeshift courtroom at the Woodstock Baptist Church was at its 13-person capacity.
 There were an additional eight people in an overflow area to maintain physical distancing.
 In that room, people cried as Katy Andersen read her 30-minute victim-impact statement.

 Justice Petrie had seven impact statements submitted to him, which he said he read twice.